Steve Jobs, January 2007, MacWorld,

-Five years ago today, Apple’s first handset went on sale and along with it, forever changed the cell phone industry.
-Since then, four iPhones models have followed, with the next one expected to arrive later this year.
+Six years ago today, Apple’s first handset went on sale and along with it, forever changed the smartphone industry.
+Since then, five iPhones models have followed, with the next one expected to arrive later this year.

-Still, if it weren’t for that first iPhone, we would have never seen the App Store, Siri, iTunes Match, and other Apple products that are so popular today.
+Still, if it weren’t for that first iPhone, we would have never seen the App Store, let alone the iPad and iPad mini.

-Released on June 29, 2007, the first iPhone was pricey ($599 for a 8GB model) and available exclusively through AT&T/Cingular.
+Released on June 29, 2007, the first iPhone was pricey ($599 for an 8GB model) and available exclusively through AT&T/Cingular.
 It also arrived without support for third-party apps.
-At the time, however, no one cared about this omission since there was no App Store nor an API for developers.
-Nor did anyone complain that the iPhone ran only on AT&T’s very slow EDGE network.
+At the time, no one cared about this omission since there was no App Store or an API for developers.
+Nor did anyone complain that the iPhone ran only on AT&T’s extremely slow EDGE network.